use your personal information, your rights regarding this information and how we comply with data protection law.

 The security of your personal information is very important to us and we take this matter very seriously.
 We use appropriate procedures and security features and have in place a robust framework to ensure the security of your personal information.

 The information security management systems operated by our administrators and our IT managed services providers are all independently certified to the ISO 27001 standard.
+All data is stored in two data centres hosted in the UK.
 This gives us assurance that our systems and processes are robust, and helps protect members’ personal information.

-In addition, the Scheme Administrator operates Privacy by Design Policy, which means that a structured assessment of personal information risks is conducted at the point that any new or amended processes are considered.
+In addition, the Scheme Administrator operates Privacy by Design Policy, which means that a structured assessment of personal information risks is conducted at the point that any new or amended data processing systems or infrastructure are considered.
 This ensures that data protection is built in from the outset of any changes or new initiatives.

 Data protection legislation provides individuals with a number of rights with respect to your personal information.
 These are not always applicable because in some cases the lawful basis for processing overrides that right.
-The table below shows which rights are applicable and which are not, and there is more information regarding each right following the table:
+The table below shows which rights are applicable and which are not where we process your data on the lawful basis that we are complying with our legal obligations, and there is more information regarding each right following the table:

 Personal information Rights